mrexodia/mrexodia.github.io/_posts/16-12-2014-iTunes-Library-Format-1.md

 "Why reverse the iTunes Library format?" you might ask, well it all started with a university project.
 Basically we're developing an app for Android/iOS using [Xamarin](http://xamarin.com) and since Apple doesn't like Windows, it is **impossible** to create/compile/test iOS apps without having access to Mac OS X. I installed a [hackintosh distribution](http://hackintosh.zone) to start developing the app.

-One time, when I was browsing iTunes I saw I had 15 euros left on my account, so I decided to buy an eBook I saw about on TV.
+One time, when I was browsing iTunes I saw I had 15 euros left on my account, so I decided to buy an eBook I saw on TV.
 But Apple still hates Windows/Android/Whatever and after I spent my money I discovered it was impossible to read books bought in the iBooks store on a non-iDevice.
 I tried searching for some DRM removal tools, but there was only one and it didn't work (it's called [requiem](https://www.google.com/?#q=requiem+drm) by the way).

 Since I like reversing I decided to take on FairPlay (Apple's DRM) in order to unlock the .epub file so I can read it on my Sony eReader.